silversaka/koma-releases/README.md

-# MangakaPro — releases
+# Koma — releases

-Downloads and the auto-update manifest for MangakaPro, a desktop writing suite for manga and comics. **There is no source code in this repository** — it exists only so the app can fetch its own updates, which requires a publicly reachable URL.
+Downloads and the auto-update manifest for Koma, a desktop writing suite for manga and comics. **There is no source code in this repository** — it exists only so the app can fetch its own updates, which requires a publicly reachable URL.